Help Protect Patten Hill in Shelburne Falls, MA

 |Give Today >|

 Mass Audubon has an opportunity to protect 67 stunning, hilltop acres adjacent to High Ledges Wildlife Sanctuary in Shelburne Falls.
-But to make it happen, we need your help to raise $442,000 by October 2020.
+But to make it happen, we need your help to raise $442,000.

 The generous support of many individuals helped protect 167 acres of the Patten Hill property in 2016.
 Today, we need your help to permanently conserve the rest of the farm and preserve the legacy of open space for future generations.